Jon Cooper (American football): Professional career

-NFL combine results

 Minnesota Vikings

 Cooper signed a rookie contract with the Minnesota Vikings.
 He appeared in his first NFL game in week 13 against the Arizona Cardinals at right guard after two additional injuries to the offensive line.

 Tennessee Titans

 Cooper was signed as a free agent by the Tennessee Titans on April 13, 2012.
 He retired from the NFL on August 27, 2012.

 Coaching career

 Following his retirement from the NFL, Cooper joined the coaching staff at Oklahoma as a graduate assistant.
 In 2016, Cooper joined the staff at Missouri as an offensive analyst.
 He was named the tight ends coach at Arkansas in 2020.

 Personal

 Cooper majored in Finance while at Oklahoma.
 In his free time, he enjoys golfing, and snow skiing.
 His father Tom played college football for Missouri from 1972 to 1975.